 Social media can’t be done on the fly.
-Your organization’s social following is built through consistency – and by providing value.
-To maintain a social media presence, you need a plan.
+Successful organizations maintain (and grow) their following through consistent posting and engaging content.
+To do this, you need a plan.
 Enter the social media calendar.

 Use What You Have to Create a Strong Social Media Calendar